danielthetam/danielthetam.github.io/_posts/2023-09-20-creating-our-process.md

     * Data Inputs And Assignments(*These are the input parameters given to our Processing Officers, who are part of the ManualFilters group*):
         * Name: `employee`; Data Type: `com.myspace.wfhrequest_portal.Employee`; Source: `employee`
         * Name: `request`; Data Type: `com.myspace.wfhrequest_portal.Request`; Source: `request`
-    * Data Outputs And Assignments(These is the output decision that will be manually filled by our Processing Officer)
+    * Data Outputs And Assignments(This is the output decision that will be manually filled by our Processing Officer)
         * Name: `hasBeenValidated`; Data Type: `Boolean`; Source: `hasBeenValidated`

 #### Configuring our Department Manager Assigment node